 When a construction company allows a workplace injury to occur, workers may be eligible to receive compensation for pain, suffering, medical bills, lost wages and more.

 Our main office is located in the Bronx, off the Deegan Expressway and easily accessible by the 2, 4 and 5 trains at the 149th Street-Grand Concourse station.
-Our Queen’s office is located on 42-12 102nd Street Avenue, Corona.
+Our Queen’s office is located on 104-11 Roosevelt Ave, Corona.
 Our NYC office is located on Fifth Avenue near Bryant Park.
-The law office of Jacob Oresky & Associates, PLLC, represents injured workers in New York State, including New York City, the Bronx, Queens, Manhattan, Brooklyn (Kings County), Staten Island (Richmond County), Westchester, Long Island, Suffolk County and Nassau County.
+The law office of Oresky & Associates, pllc., represents injured workers in New York State, including New York City, the Bronx, Queens, Manhattan, Brooklyn (Kings County), Staten Island (Richmond County), Westchester, Long Island, Suffolk County and Nassau County.